micro/micro/api/README.md

 The API handles requests in three ways.

-1. /rpc
-	- Sends requests directly to backend services using JSON
-	- Expects params: service, method, request.
-2. /[service]/[method]
+1. Default Handler: /[service]/[method]
 	- The path is used to resolve service and method.
 	- Requests are handled via API services which take the request api.Request and response api.Response types.
 	- Definitions for the Request/Response can be found at [micro/api/proto](https://github.com/micro/micro/tree/master/api/proto)

+2. RPC Handler: /[service]/[method]
+	- An alternative to the default handler which uses the go-micro client to forward the request body as an RPC request.
+	- Allows API handlers to be defined with concrete Go types.
+	- Useful where you do not need full control of headers or request/response.
+	- Can be used to run a single layer of backend services rather than additional API services.
+	- set via `--api_handler=rpc`

-3. /[service] reverse proxy set via `--api_handler=proxy`
+3. Reverse Proxy: /[service]
 	- The request will be reverse proxied to the service resolved by the first element in the path
 	- This allows REST to be implemented behind the API
+	- set via `--api_handler=proxy`
+4. /rpc
+	- Sends requests directly to backend services using JSON
+	- Expects params: `service`, `method`, `request`, optionally accepts `address` to target a specific host

 ## Getting started